Real-VeerSandhu/Real-VeerSandhu/README.md

 ## 📕 Bio
 <div align="center">
 Greetings!
 I'm Veer, an IB student at Turner Fenton Secondary School.
-I'm a highly motivated developer and I have a strong passion for technology and mathematics!
-My technical expertise includes Artificial Intelligence, Machine Learning, Data Analytics, IoT, and App Development.
-I am currently a Data Science intern at SCI FAA, a Teaching Assistant at Community AI, a Coding Challenge Coordinator at PTC, and a Mentor at Canada Learning Code.
-My most recent project can be found <a href="https://github.com/corex-peddie/machine-learning">here</a> and I hope you enjoy exploring my developments!
+I see Tech as a medium for impactful Engineering that brings forth change and advancement.
+I use Statistical Concepts and Computer Science to solve real-world problems and build innovating projects.
+My technical skillset includes Artificial Intelligence, Machine Learning, Data Analytics, IoT, and App Development.
+My most recent venture can be found <a href="https://github.com/corex-peddie/machine-learning">here</a> and I can be contacted at: <a href="mailto:sandhu.s.veer@gmail.com">sandhu.s.veer@gmail.com</a>.
 </div>

 ## 🖥 Software Expertise